munkhuush92/HDInsightTutorial/README.md

  ##2.
 To create an HDInsight cluster by using Azure PowerShell, you must complete the following procedures:
-    * Create an Azure resource group:+
+    * Create an Azure resource group:
     	* Step 1.
 Create a variable for group name

 		```